 Let's start with the simplest solution.
-Remove the stuffed animals by hand!
+Remove the pills by hand!
 It often requires a lot of time, but this method allows to be precise and the result is guaranteed!

 The second method is also well known, it is the adhesive roller.
-Not only does it remove the hair from your clothes, but also the pilling goes through them.
+Not only does it remove the hair from your clothes, but also the pills sticks right to it.
 The roll is very easy to find in the clothing section of your supermarket and is easy to use.
 Simply remove the first layer of paper and pass the roll over the fabric.
 If it no longer sticks, remove the second sheet and so on.

-Some people tend to choose the tweezers, which are effective against nascent pimples or those that are strongly attached.
+Some people tend to choose the tweezers, which are effective against annoying pimples or those pills that are strongly attached.
 It is one of the slowest, but it remains one of the safest ways.

 The use of velcro to remove lint is also very effective.
 In fact, the velcro lint brush is similar to the simple hairbrush, but has a special pad that holds the lint.

 Most wool specialists recommend using a lice comb, or a baby hair comb.
-Both have clenched teeth that will hold the pilling.
+Both have fine combed teeth that will hold the pilling.
 The trick is to put your sweater flat and be careful when you comb it.
 This method is ideal for small damaged surfaces.